Mortgage Refinance Guide

 Another problem with the Good Faith Estimate is that many mortgage brokers low ball third party settlement charges to make their offers seem more attractive.
 They may also leave commission based markup of your mortgage interest rate off the Good Faith Estimate completely.
 This is why you must reconcile your Good Faith Estimate with the HUD-1 statement before closing on your new mortgage.

-You can learn more about comparison shopping for a new mortgage while avoiding expensive pitfalls like the Annual Percentage Rate with a free mortgage DVD.
+You can learn more about comparison shopping for a new mortgage while avoiding expensive pitfalls like the Annual Percentage Rate with my free Underground Mortgage Refinancing Videos.
 Order yours today, the DVD is yours free with no obligation.